element-plus/element-plus/docs/en-US/component/switch.md

 ## prevent switching

-:::demo set the `beforeChange` property, If `false` is returned or a `Promise` is returned and then is rejected, will stop switching.
+:::demo set the `before-change` property, If `false` is returned or a `Promise` is returned and then is rejected, will stop switching.

 switch/prevent-switching